 The net result for the hobby car enthusiast because of LVVTA’s operations, is that the technical requirements relating to hobby vehicle modification and construction are, considering the over-regulated environment we live in, workable and achievable from a practical point of view.
 Builders can work to the rules, and LVV Certifiers can apply the rules.

 The reason for the level of success in the LVV system in New Zealand is down to one simple factor – the rules are written for enthusiasts, by enthusiasts.
 In most other countries, regulations for hobby vehicles are written by their government, rather than by representatives of the enthusiasts, and the outcome of that is always, as far as we are aware, unsatisfactory for both parties.
 This is no criticism of those governments – just recognition that no one group can be expert in all areas; – just as LVVTA could not be expected to be experts in rules relating to motor body repair rules or certificate of fitness requirements, the government departments responsible for overseeing the country’s entire motor vehicle certification regime cannot be expected to be experts in a specialist area as small and complex as modified and scratch-built vehicles.

 Despite any (real or perceived) shortcomings of the LVV system, the New Zealand hobby car community is very fortunate to be in a position where people from within their own ranks are responsible for writing the technical requirements by which our hobby vehicles must be built.
-Within the home-garages of the eight full-time LVVTA team members, there is a 1928 Model-A Roadster hot rod, a 1968 Corvette Roadster, a 1959 Cadillac, a custom 1956 Cadillac, a circuit-car, an 8-second 1956 Chevy drag car, a 6-second Ford Customline drag car, a 1956 Pontiac Safari, a Dodge pickup, a Toyota rally car, a scratch-built sports car, and a handful of modified or interesting daily drivers.
+Within the home-garages of the full-time LVVTA team members,you'll find vehicles such as a 1928 Model-A Roadster hot rod, a 1968 Corvette Roadster, a 1959 Cadillac, a custom 1956 Cadillac, a Corvette circuit-car, an 8-second 1956 Chevy drag car, a 6-second Ford Customline drag car, a 1956 Pontiac Safari, a turbocharged SS Commodore, a Toyota rally car, a scratch-built sports car, and a handful of modified or interesting daily drivers.